AniketR10/pickUI/README.md

 1. Click the **pickUI icon** in your Chrome toolbar.
 This opens the **Side Panel** on the right.
 2. Click **"🎯 Pick Element"** in the side panel.
 3. Hover over any element on the current webpage.
-4. A **"✚ Get HTML"** button will appear floating next to the element.
+4. A **"✚ Get Component"** button will appear floating next to the element.
 Click it.
 5. The HTML code (with inline CSS) will appear in the Side Panel.
-6. Click **"Copy HTML"** and paste it into your project!
+6. Click **"Copy"** and paste it into your project!

 ## 📂 Project Structure